-Mario Rizzo, co-director of the Classical Liberal Institute and Associate Professor of Economics at NYU, gave a series of lectures in Italy in late May.
+Mario Rizzo, co-director of the Classical Liberal Institute and Professor of Economics at NYU, gave a series of lectures in Italy in late May.
 Professor Rizzo wore two hats on his trip: one as economist dealing with issues of moral and political philosophy and the other as economist dealing with issues of rationality.

 In Rome, Professor Rizzo was the guest of Professor Roberta Modugno at Roma Tre University where he spoke to doctoral students in political theory on “moral paternalism.”
 This is the ancient (and contemporary) idea that the state can coerce or nudge people into better moral behavior; in fact, this is the original form of paternalism.
 Professor Rizzo adapted ideas from F.A.
 Hayek about the decentralization of factual knowledge (“the particular circumstances of time and place”) in society to the application of moral rules in an individual life.
 Moral rules (or almost any kind) must be applied in specific factual circumstances which, generally speaking, only the individual knows.
 Thus, even in a society in which there is no disagreement at the general level about the appropriate moral rules, there will be inevitable justified disagreement about how those rules are applied in the life of a particular individual.
 The state is in no position by the use of general laws to take account of this differential factual knowledge.
 This critique of moral planning is thus similar to the Hayekian critique of comprehensive economic planning.